ayham-1/ayham.xyz/content/posts/pushing-static-pages-to-the-limit.md

 tags: ["guide", "website"]
 ---

-Static webpages are well renowned for there speed, security, and simplicity.
+Static webpages are well renowned for their speed, security, and simplicity.
 A very common misconception is that static webpages can't enjoy Javascript.
 Here is how I got this website to template applications that use Javascript and WASM using Hugo's shortcode system.